msangel/msangel.github.io/_posts/2022-07-07-ansible-lightsail.md

 ```
 ### Test run
 Having a node and installed software, we can try how it actually works.
 As first step   here Ansible need to know his node location and how to access that.
-This is done by config file.
+This is done by INI-like config file.
 There is a default one(`/etc/ansible/hosts`).
 Or per command you can feed own crafted config file.
 This way Ansible configuration is portable.
 Lets edit my default by adding out Lightsail node:
 ```
 1.2.3.4 ansible_ssh_user=ubuntu